cbliou/dcss-trainer/README.md

 + Godmode: Sets all incoming damage to your player to 0.
 Includes magic/poison damage.
 + Infinite mana: Does not use mana when casting spells.
 + No Hunger: Your hunger does not decrease.
 + 0.1 AUT movement: Be able to move around at 0.1 AUT's.
-Doesn't apply in combat.
+Only applies to movement speed.
 + Set Mutation: You can set any mutation you want (including old version ones).
     - **Warning**: Don't remove mutations that your species come with, otherwise the game will crash.